banneduser/et/README.md

 I'm pretty committed to this tool, so you can expect to see commits here for... years, honestly.
 It's a long way from finished.
 You should consider the current status a definite pre-alpha.

-## Project goals

-Imagine this:

-You bought a brand new computer at the store.
-You plug your phone into it, and your computer PXE boots the Ubuntu installer off of your phone.
-It installs Ubuntu on the new machine.

-Then, like magic, your settings, desktop icons, installed programs, and files appear on the machine, all without the use of any 'cloud' service to install your settings.
-The whole time, they were all installed on your phone!

 ## Alright, how do **I** reach warp speed?

 At the moment, this is pretty much just a tool for making it really, really easy to integrate your PC with your phone.